ClausWiingreen/image-extractor/README.md

 * imagemagick

 ## Installation

+### Debian package
+Download the latest .deb package and install it using `sudo dpkg --install <package-name>`

+### Manually
-Copy the script where you want it.
-I would suggest a folder in your path such as /usr/local/bin.
-Make sure that the file is executable.
+Copy the script to `/usr/local/bin`.
+Make sure that the file is executable with `sudo chmod +x /usr/local/bin/image-extractor`.

 ## Usage
 ```